-Handpicked Hawaii Travel Planning Resources for your next trip to the islands!
+Hawaii Travel Planner: handpicked travel resources for your next trip to the islands!

 Online Hawaii Travel Resources

-Go Hawaii – As the official State of Hawaii tourism site, you’ll be able to find a ton of useful info such as accommodation suggestions, restaurants, sightseeing musts, and local events.
+As the official State of Hawaii tourism site, you’ll be able to find a ton of useful info such as accommodation suggestions, restaurants, sightseeing musts, and local events at Go Hawaii .
 The site breaks down travel ideas into themes such as foodies, outdoor adventures, romance seekers and more.
 There’s even a page for first-timers to Hawaii.

-Cruise Excursions in Hawaii – We’ve cruised through the Hawaiian Islands on many of our South Pacific Cruises.
-Our collection of first-person Hawaiian cruise articles continues to grow, so check back often.
+We’ve cruised through the Hawaiian Islands on many of our South Pacific Cruises.
+At Cruise Excursions in Hawaii, our collection of first-person Hawaiian cruise articles continues to grow, so check back often.
 Of course these Hawaiian travel ideas make great land adventures, too.

-Six Spectacular Hawaiian Road Trips – Get those motors running with this great guide to road tripping through Hawaii’s most stunning landscapes.
+Six Spectacular Hawaiian Road Trips offers a great guide to road tripping through Hawaii’s most stunning landscapes.
 These scenic drives make a great break from relaxing on the beach.

-Go Visit Hawaii – Informative site with detailed information on all of Hawaii’s many charms, both known and some great off-the-beaten-path recommendations.
+Go Visit Hawaii is an informative site with detailed information on all of Hawaii’s many charms, both known and some great off-the-beaten-path recommendations.
 We especially like the deals section of Go Visit Hawaii.